matt-harvey/swx/README.rst

 If in doubt about a particular option, it is generally best just to hit enter and keep the default setting for the option.

+Depending on your compiler, you may need to set an option to build with C++11 support enabled.

 Once you have finished configuring the build with CMake, enter::